redhat-best-practices-for-k8s/test-network-function/README.md

 label.
 Any value is permitted but `target` is used here for consistency with the other specs.
 * `test-network-function.com/subscription_name` is optional and should contain a JSON-encoded string that's the name of the subscription for this CSV.
 If unset, the CSV name will be used.

-### testPartner

-This section can also be discovered automatically and should be left commented out unless the partner pods are modified from the original version in [cnf-certification-test-partner](https://github.com/test-network-function/cnf-certification-test-partner/tree/main/test-partner)

 ### certifiedcontainerinfo and certifiedoperatorinfo